Al-Fayez: Heads of the House

-The Al-Fayez have customarily chosen a head of the house (Sheikh), usually conforming to the Bedouin custom of conferring the role to the eldest son (Albikir) of the current head, however throughout its long history there were some exceptions to this tradition.
+The Al-Fayez have customarily chosen a head of the house (Sheikh), usually not conforming to the Bedouin custom of conferring the role to the eldest son (Albikir) of the current head, but rather to the most competent and capable person of a given generation in the family.
+For example, Sattam was Fendi's third son, and Mithqal was Sattam's sixth son, and Akef was Mithqal's fourth son.
 Note that the head of the Al-Fayez, would also be the head or co-head (with the head of the House of Khraisha) of the Bani Sakher clan as the Al-Fayez are the leading house in the clan.